SpilBar 48: When Worlds Collide

 And finally – if you have any symptoms at all, or feel unwell in any way, please stay at home.
 SpilBar will be ready for you, next time.

-SpilBar is operated by Vision Denmark in collaboration with the Danish National Film School.
+SpilBar is operated by Vision Denmark in collaboration with the Danish National Film School and support from the Danish Board of Business Development.

 The SpilBar format was developed by Interactive Denmark, Thomas Vigild and DADIU, represented by Kristine Ploug.